-Consistent with this scenario, Ref.~\cite{meena2024} reports that the temperature dependence of the superconducting relaxation rate, $\sigma_{\mathrm{SC}}$, is well described by an isotropic conventional $s$-wave model.
+Consistent with this scenario, Ref.~\cite{meena2024} reports that the temperature dependence of the superconducting relaxation rate in muon spin rotation/relaxation measurements, $\sigma_{\mathrm{SC}}$, is well described by an isotropic conventional $s$-wave model.
 The low-temperature plateau in $\sigma_{\mathrm{SC}}$ down to the lowest measured $T$ is, indeed, consistent with a single, isotropic gap~\cite{shang2022,shiroka2022,shang2023,shang2024,panda2024,kacmarcik2025}.

 Nevertheless, there are cases where the temperature-dependent TF-$\mu$SR signal fails to distinguish single-gap to multigap order parameters~\cite{shang2025}.
 Hence, we believe that the single versus multigap nature of SC in Al$_{13}$Os$_4$ is not completely solved on both theoretical and experimental grounds, and further investigations along these lines would be highly valuable.
 A definitive theoretical resolution would require solving the fully anisotropic multiband ME equations~\cite{margine2013,lucrezi2024,mori2024} — an exceptionally demanding computation that lies beyond the actual scope of this work.